MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-inventory-with-documents.md

 ---
-title: Count and Adjust Inventory
+title: Count and adjust inventory
 description: Describes how to count physical inventory and use inventory documents to adjust on-hand inventory.
 author: brentholtorf
 ms.author: bholtorf